pyeventsourcing/eventsourcing/docs/index.rst

 for coding entity behaviours that emit events; and a way for the events of an entity to be stored and replayed to obtain the entities on demand.

-This documentation provides instructions for installing the package, highlights the main features of the library, includes a detailed example of usage, describes the design of the software, and has some background information about the project.
+This documentation provides instructions for :doc:`installing <topics/installing>` the package, highlights the main :doc:`features <topics/features>` of the library, includes detailed :doc:`examples of usage <topics/user_guide/index>`, describes the :doc:`design <topics/design>` of the software, and has some :doc:`background <topics/background>` information about the project.

 This project is `hosted on GitHub <https://github.com/johnbywater/eventsourcing>`__.
 Please `register any issues, questions, and requests